google-deepmind/streetlearn/README.md

     [protocol buffer](https://developers.google.com/protocol-buffers/) used to
     store panoramas and street graph.
 *   **streetlearn/python/environment** A Python-based interface for calling the StreetLearn environment with custom action spaces.
+Within the Python StreetLearn interface, several games are defined in individual files whose names end with **_game.py**.
+*   **streetlearn/python/ui** A simple interactive **human_agent** and an
+    **oracle_agent** and **instruction_following_oracle_agent** for courier and
-*   **streetlearn/python/human_agent** A simple human agent, implemented in Python using pygame, that instantiates the StreetLearn environment on the requested map and enables a user to play the courier game.
-The directory also contains an oracle agent, similar to the human agent, which automatically navigates towards the goal and reports oracle performance on the courier game.
+    instruction-following tasks respectively; all agents are implemented in Python using pygame and instantiate the StreetLearn environment on the requested map, along with a simple user interface.
+The interactive **human_agent** enables a user to play various games.
+The **oracle_agent** and **instruction_following_oracle_agent** are similar to the human agent and automatically navigate towards the goal (courier game) or towards the goal via waypoints, following instructions (instruction-following game) and they report oracle performance on these tasks.

 ## Compilation from source